The Hays Code

 (which failed to gain Hays approval due its relatively explicit erotic content).
 Because the MPAA and the Code could do nothing

 to stop MGM from distributing the critically-hailed film (which became a smash hit), and because it had been so long since the Code had been put in place (resulting in a difference in public opinion), other studios soon followed MGM's lead.
-Also in 1966, Jack Valenti was elected MPAA president with the specific promise to move from the Code to a ratings system, in theory based on the age-appropriate ness of the film.
-The MPAA Film Rating System (which, while altered over the years, is still in use to this day) to keep the public happy.
+Also in 1966, Jack Valenti was elected MPAA president with the specific promise to move from the Code to a ratings system, in theory based on the age-appropriate-ness of the film.
+The MPAA Film Rating System (which, while altered slightly over the years, is still in use to this day) to keep the public happy.
 The fall of the Hays Code marked the disappearance of the last relic of the Golden Age of Hollywood

 , and the beginning of the "New Hollywood" era of the late '60s and the '70s

-(It's important to note that the MPAA rating system has been criticized itself by many people — including film critic Roger Ebert
+(It's important to note that the MPAA rating system has itself been criticized by many people including film critic Roger Ebert

-, as well as the filmmakers of This Film Is Not Yet Rated
+, as well as the filmmakers of This Film is Not Yet Rated

-— for giving films higher ratings for sex, homosexuality, or other controversial topics (and, to a certain extent, obscenity) than violence.
+for giving films higher ratings for sex, homosexuality, or other controversial topics (and to a certain extent obscenity) than violence.
 There have also been complaints about the lack of transparency concerning exactly why

-certain films get the ratings they do; several films have been rated PG with "nothing offensive" as the whole MPAA description, for example.)
+certain films get the ratings they do; several films have been rated PG with "nothing offensive" as the whole MPAA description, for example).

-'s book I Am America And So Can You
+'s book I Am America (And So Can You!)

 contains a parody "excerpt" from the Code, including rules such as "Characters may not walk and chew gum at the same time," "If a train is shown entering a tunnel, the tunnel shall not be portrayed as enjoying it," "Characters may not discuss the high suicide rate among dentists in a manner that implies they have it coming" and "For Christ's sake, somebody put a bra on Jean Harlow